Contingencyplana/high_command_ai_0/planning/pivotal_fronts/tons_of_fun.md

 ## Bottom Line

 If Nightlands multiplayer video game (Toysoldiers AI) is not TONS-of-FUN it will die stillborn in a Sea of Competition!

+See also: `planning/pivotal_fronts/from_pain_to_play.md` for concrete conversions from toil to comfort.